Constrained deformations of positive scalar curvature metrics: Proof of Theorem

 At this stage, we further know (cf. \cite{MT07}) that any 3-manifold having positive scalar curvature, and being entirely covered by canonical neighborhoods that are either $\e$-necks or $(C,\e)$-caps, is diffeomorphic to one of the following four: $S^3, S^2\times S^1, \mathbb{RP}^3, \mathbb{RP}^3\# \mathbb{RP}^3$.
 If we further assume that the 3-manifold in question is reflexive (and connected) then, again by Theorem \ref{theorem.topological.classification.of.3-mfld.with.boundary}, the only possible options are $S^3, S^2\times S^1, \mathbb{RP}^3\# \mathbb{RP}^3$.
 We have already discussed about $S^3$ (see Proposition \ref{pro:can}), so let us consider the other two cases.

-We know, by our topological results, that $M=\mathbb{RP}^3\# \mathbb{RP}^3$ is only possible when $X$ is obtained by removing a ball from $\mathbb{RP}^3$ (that is to say when $A=0, B=1, C=0, D=1$ and the only spherical space quotient is determined by the group $\mathbb{Z}/2\mathbb{Z}$).
-Observe that $M$ cannot be covered by two $(C,\e)$-caps, for in this case it would have positive sectional curvature and thus \cite{Ham82} would force $M$ to be a spherical quotient, contradiction.
-Thus, one can follow, with minor modifications, the discussion of cases \emph{2a} and \emph{2b} we presented for $M\simeq S^3$ (Section \ref{subs:basis}) replacing type B caps by means of type C caps, both in the covering argument and in the subsequent construction of the isotopy (for the relevant definitions see \cite{Mar12}, Section 7).
+We know, by our topological results, that $M=\mathbb{RP}^3\# \mathbb{RP}^3$ is only possible when $X$ is obtained by removing a ball from $\mathbb{RP}^3$ (that is to say when $a=0, b=1, c=0, d=1$ and the only spherical space quotient is determined by the group $\mathbb{Z}/2\mathbb{Z}$).
+Observe that $Fix(f)\subset M$ cannot be entirely covered by the core of $(C,\e)$-caps of type $A$, for in this case it would have positive sectional curvature and thus \cite{Ham82} would force $M$ to be a spherical quotient, a contradiction.
+If instead $Fix(f)$ were covered by the core of $(C,\e)$-caps of type $C$, then one would perform two surgeries (distant from $Fix(f)$), thereby obtaining three locally conformally flat pieces, so a reflexive pair of $\mathbb{R}\mathbb{P}^3$ and an $S^3$.
+Each piece can be conformally deformed to have a round metric, so the conclusion follows the conceptual scheme we have already described.
+Those cases being dealt with, one can follow, with minor modifications, the discussion of cases \emph{2a} and \emph{2b} we presented for $M\simeq S^3$ (Section \ref{subs:basis}) replacing type B caps by means of type C caps, both in the covering argument and in the subsequent construction of the isotopy (for the relevant definitions see \cite{Mar12}, Section 7).
 Actually, we note that \emph{Case 2b} can be ruled out, when $M=\mathbb{RP}^3\# \mathbb{RP}^3$, because of the separating property we always postulate for $Fix(f)$.

 Concerning $M\simeq S^2\times S^1$ we have that either $X\simeq D^2\times S^1$ (in other words: $X$ is a genus one handlebody) or $X\simeq S^2\times I$ (in other words: a sphere minus two balls).
 Recall from Proposition A.21 in \cite{MT07} that, either way, when $M\simeq S^2\times S^1$ is covered by canonical neighborhoods then any point of $M$ actually lies in the central sphere of some $\e$-neck.
 In particular, by \cite{DL09} (cf. our discussion in Section \ref{subs:Necks}), any point in $Fix(f)$ lies on the central sphere of some reflexive $\e$-neck.
 Therefore, if $X\simeq D^2\times S^1$ we have $Fix(f)\simeq S^1\times S^1$ hence any point of $Fix(f)$ is the center of a type $T$ reflexive $\e$-neck.
 If we fix one such neck and perform surgery along the corresponding central sphere, then we obtain a reflexive triple that is topologically a 3-sphere, hence by Proposition \ref{pro:can} there exists a reflexive isotopy to a model triple that is just a round sphere.
 Hence, the conclusion comes by unwinding the previous surgery operation, namely by invoking Lemma \ref{lemma.GL.and.RFsurgery.are.isotopic} followed by Lemma \ref{lemma.equivariant.GL.construction}.
 Instead, if $X\simeq S^2\times I$ we have that $Fix(f)$ is the disjoint union of two spheres, hence we can find a type $C$ reflexive $\e$-neck whose central sphere coincides with one connected component of $Fix(f)$.
 If we then perform surgery along such a sphere, we can easily conclude as above. \end{proof}